 For that matter, eating nourishing meals, such as protein foods, whole-grain foods, as well as fruits and vegetables, is vital.
 Do your best to make proper nutrition a priority and create a well-crafted grocery list.
 Don’t forget about hydration, too – drink plenty of water throughout the day.

 While you can enjoy small treats from time to time, try not to go overboard.
 Cutting down on alcohol, caffeine, and sugar would be a wise decision – these only lead to sluggishness and increased anxiety.
+Drinking water is much better for the human body as we need water to operate a wide range of tasks.
+The water we drink carries nutrients to the cells and transports the waste away.
 Finally, keep in mind that good sleep is essential for overall health, so get to sleep early and often.

 Maintain Personal Hygiene